 - Heat oven to 350°F. Bake the hazelnuts on a rimmed baking pan for 10 minute or until fragrant.
 While still warm, rub the hazelnuts in a rough towel to remove as much of the skins as possible.
 You won't get them all, so don't worry about a few.
 Let the hazelnuts cool, then grind in a food processor or blender until finely chopped.

 - In a saucepan over medium, heat the hazelnuts, cream, milk, sugar, and salt until almost boiling.
 Remove from heat, cover and let steep for an hour.
-Strain through a fine mesh sieve and then extract as much liquid as you can from the hazelnuts by squeezing them in your fist.
+Strain through a fine mesh sieve and then extract as much liquid as you can from the hazelnuts by squeezing them in your fist or (updated method!) pressing them in a ricer.
 Discard the mangled nuts.

 - Prepare an ice bath.
 Set aside.